electromute/gnip-dotnet/README.txt

-Welcome to the Gnip .NET convenience library!
+Welcome to the Gnip .NET 2.1 convenience library!

 == Overview ==

 This library provides a .NET API for accessing Gnip web services.
 This library supports activities related to publishing and subscribing to data.

+Please note that this is a re-write over version 2.0.1 and contains many incompatibilities.

 == Dependencies ==
 Dependency Urls coppied into the Gnip.Lib folder.